Xernisfy/pokemon-tcg-importer/README.md

 ### 2. download cards

-`deno run --allow-read --allow-net --allow-write main.ts --source bulbapedia`
+`deno task bulbapedia`
+OR
+`.docker/build.sh && .docker/run.sh`

 ### output

+- `out/cards/en/tcgp___.json`
+  - one file per set, each containing all the cards of the set
-The result will be a JSON file per set in the `cards/en` folder, ready to be copied to `PokemonTCG/pokemon-tcg-data`
+  - these files are ready to be copied to `PokemonTCG/pokemon-tcg-data` directly
+- `out/sets/en.json`
+  - an array containing set metadata
+  - the entries can be copied into the equally named file in `PokemonTCG/pokemon-tcg-data`